Physical AI · Inference & Training Optimization

 aion Research

-Equivariant architecture profiling, physics-preserving optimization, training acceleration, inference benchmarking
+Equivariant-architecture profiling, physics-preserving optimization, training acceleration, inference benchmarking

 Nexus Platform

-Hardware-aware deployment, production pipeline optimization, performance monitoring
+Hardware-aware deployment, production-pipeline optimization, performance monitoring

 The Challenge